 Then, once a participant’s sculpture is complete, a photographic portrait is taken of her lifting and carrying her sculpture, “shouldering her burden” in a real and physical way.

 In order to help visitors to the Force of Nature installation gain a deeper, visceral understanding of the work they're seeing, I organize interactive events that pair with the exhibition.

-During a public interactive event in conjunction with the exhibition, visitors to the installation will get to take the role of “Force of Nature” participants.
-Visitors will enter work-time data from their own life at an iPad kiosk.
-They will then have their portrait taken wearing or carrying a custom-generated sculpture of their working hours.
+During a public interactive event titled The Weight of Your World, visitors to get to take the role of Force of Nature participants.
+Visitors enter work-time data from their own life at an iPad kiosk.
+They then have their portrait taken wearing or carrying a custom-generated sculpture of their working hours.

 By examining their own workloads, and those of partners and friends, and shouldering physical depictions of those loads, The Weight of Your World gives people new insight as to how they fit in to the larger labor landscape. (learn more...)